 The first step in being prepared is being aware of your triggers and of the warning signs that an attack is imminent.
 If you know what triggers your attacks, it is that much easier to avoid those substances or situations.
-Anything from weather extremes to physical activity to allergens like dust and mold can be a potential trigger, and specific triggers will vary from patient to patient, so the sooner you can identify your own the better.
+Anything from weather extremes to physical activity, yes there (exercise-induced asthma is real) to allergens like dust and mold can be a potential trigger, and specific triggers will vary from patient to patient, so the sooner you can identify your own the better.

-One of the most important things to remember when considering how to prepare for asthma attack is to be aware of these warning signs and seek medical help at their earliest onset.
-The quicker you can get treatment, the better your chances of preventing the attack from becoming serious or even life threatening.
+One of the most important things to remember when considering how to prepare for an asthma attack is to be aware of these warning signs and seek medical help at their earliest onset.
+The quicker you can get treatment, the better your chances of preventing the attack from becoming serious or even life-threatening.